Best places to see the Northern Lights

 When the Aurora Borealis are at their greatest they can be seen in dozens of countries that fall anywhere close to the Arctic Circle and that even includes the far north of Scotland.
 Of course, some places are better viewing spots than others and here are five of the best places to witness the light show.

 Due to its location just below the Arctic Circle, scientists predict Iceland to be one of the best locations in the world for viewing the lights, as the sky above is set to play host to the highest number of active aurora forms in the coming years.
+And once you've finished spotting the Northern Lights, there's plenty else to see and do in this incredible country.
+Check out our Iceland tours if you'd like to discover the volcanoes, glaciers, and waterfalls of the island.

 The northernmost region in Finland is known for its vast wilderness and an excellent spot to see the Northern Lights with minimal light pollution at an optimal latitude within the Arctic Circle.
 Here you can journey on ski mobiles into the unspoiled snowy landscapes or enjoy the displays in the warmth of purpose-built igloos with glass-domed roofs.